zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/to-self-hierarchy-list.md

 [Try it](https://dotnetfiddle.net/k3v62H)

 ### Include boss, but with custom mapping
-If your entity doesn't have navigation property toward boss or employee, it's impossible to use the join expression.
+If your entity doesn't have a navigation property to the boss or employee, it's impossible to use the join expression.

-The `ColumnMappings` option let you specify yourself the mapping.
+The `ColumnMappings` option lets you specify the mapping yourself.
 Careful, the column name and not the property name must be used.

 ```csharp
 var employees = context.Employees.Where(x => x.Name.StartsWith("Employee_"))